wayneclub/Subtitle-Downloader/README.md

 **NON-COMMERCIAL USE ONLY**

-Subtitle-Downloader supports downloading subtitles from Disney Plus, HBOGO Asia, KKTV, LineTV, friDay Video, CatchPlay, iq.com, Viu (support HK and SG without vpn), and WeTV.
+Subtitle-Downloader supports downloading subtitles from Disney Plus, HBOGO Asia, KKTV, LineTV, friDay Video, CatchPlay, iq.com, Viu (support HK and SG without vpn), WeTV, and NowE.

 **_Recommend using colab and save time for environmental issues._**